mechmerlin/qmk_cookbook/README.md

 2. Install [ChefDK](https://downloads.chef.io/chefdk/3.3.23).

+3. Download/Clone this repo and `cd` into it.

-3. On your terminal, examine the list of test kitchens that can be run by typing:
+4. On your terminal, examine the list of test kitchens that can be run by typing:

     ```
     kitchen list